 We can deploy and run the application either to the physical devices attached to the system or the active virtual devices.
 Launch the virtual device using

-Run the application using the run command as shown below.
-Use the option verbose to see details logs.
-Make sure that only one version of Java is on system classpath, else Cordova will complain about it and throws an error.
+Run the application using the run command, as shown below.
+Use the verbose option to see detailed logs.
+Make sure that only one version of Java is on the system classpath; otherwise, Cordova will complain about it and throw an error.

 You can also launch the application using the ADB as shown below.
 Make sure that an active device(physical or virtual) is attached to the system.